CarolinaSantana/coreos-vagrant/README.md

 # CoreOS Vagrant deploying sample app Ruby Application in Amazon Web Services (AWS)

+First of all, you have to install the plugin that allows you to use the AWS provider:

+    vagrant plugin install vagrant-aws

-First of all you have to copy the *config.rb* file:
+Then, you have to copy the *config.rb* file:

     cd coreos-vagrant
     cp config.rb.sample config.rb